rickypang0219/rickypang0219.github.io/_pages/interests.md

 ## Tensor Network States
 Tensor Network States (TNS) is a numerical tool to obtain an effective description for large-size tensors, which are the high-dimensional generalization of vectors and matrices.
 The TNS decomposes a large-size tensor to the product of multiple small-size tensors/matrices.
 In this sense, we use less degree of freedom to describe the original tensor, increasing the computational efficiency.
-Matrix Product States (MPS) and Multiscale Entanglement Renormalization Ansatz (MERA) are two famous examples of TNS on one dimension.
+[Matrix Product States (MPS)](/MPS/) and [Multiscale Entanglement Renormalization Ansatz (MERA)](/MERA/) are two examples of TNS on one dimension.

 ## Matrix Product States (MPS)
 <p align="center" style="text-align: justify">